-The Clinton Street Neighborhood has been awarded funds through the New York State Downtown Revitalization Initiative (DRI) to fund catalytic projects in the downtown to spur revitalization.
-The Local Planning Committee (LPC) is seeking proposals from the public for potential projects to be included in DRI’s Strategic Investment Plan.
-Projects included in the Strategic Investment Plan will be reviewed by New York State and may receive funding from a total allocation of DRI award amount.
+The Clinton Street area has been awarded funds through the New York State Downtown Revitalization Initiative (DRI) to fund catalytic to spur revitalization.
+The Clinton Street Local Planning Committee (LPC) is seeking proposals from the public for potential projects to be included in DRI’s Strategic Investment Plan.
+Projects included in the Strategic Investment Plan will be reviewed by New York State and may receive funding from a total allocation of $10,000,000.

 Eligible Project Types